WilliamLiu-1997/3DTiles-Inspector/README.md

 - `Geometric Error` scaling from `1/16x` to `16x`
 - `Layer Multiplier` scaling from `1/8x` to `8x` for each tile's geometric-error difference from the tileset's global leaf baseline
 - `Crop Regions` for drawing screen-space exclude regions on 3D Gaussian Splat tilesets
-- `Save` to persist the updated root transform and geometric-error scale back to disk
+- `Save` to persist root transform edits, geometric-error scaling, and confirmed crop regions back to disk

 ### Crop Regions